Performance ServicesCustomized Performance Evaluations

 CMS evaluates the following parameters:

 Air Heater Leakage directly impacts the auxiliary loads through several paths.
-First, forced draft (FD) fans push air into and through the air heater.
-As air heaters begin to leak more, air has to be forced through the unit to meet the combustion air needs, thus increasing the fan load.
-Along the same line, air heater leakage increases the flue gas flow, while also decreasing the temperature and increasing the density.
+First, forced draft (FD) fans push air into and through the air preheater.
+As air preheaters begin to leak, more air has to be forced through the unit to meet the combustion air needs, thus increasing the fan load.
+Along the same line, air preheater leakage increases the flue gas flow, while also decreasing the temperature and increasing the gas density.
 This increases the load on induced draft (ID) fans.
 Additionally, certain emissions control devices are negatively impacted by the increased flow.
 These increased loads either increase power consumption or reduce available power for sale.

 Increases in fuel consumption have another financial impact.
 As the fuel consumption increases, so does the ash generation (assuming the fuel contains ash).
 Additionally, this increases consumption of emission control chemicals, such as lime, ammonia, and other chemicals.
 Additionally, some emission control devices wear faster with increased loads, such as Selective Catalytic Reduction (SCR) devices and bag houses.
 CMS strives to determine what chemicals are used and the quantities consumed.
 Totals of these cost factors are normalized to power generation.
 These normalized cost factors are then multiplied by change in net power generation to determine the economic impact.